mienaikoe/ziyu/Chapters/4-6-Chapter28.md

 "You are not forgotten."

-I looked back at Laen sleeping face-to-face with Boon, wondered if the thought of Liffa came to his mind from time-to-time, if anyone had explained to him what had happened or if he simply trusted that things would be good in the end.
+I looked back at Laen sleeping face-to-face with Boon, wondered what they felt when they thought about Liffa or Pomri, if explaining it to them would be possible, or if it would even help.
+Maybe they simply trusted us to make things good in the end.
+How could I tell them that their companions were never coming back?

+I walked outside shortly, being careful not to wander too far from cove.
+There was nary a sign of the scuffle that Annu had saved me from.
+The pebbles had been shuffled and the bodies reclaimed by the many fingers of the ocean.
+I searched the shoreline but could not find the place where Pomri had been taken.
+Time had erased any evidence of its happening, without which virtue could hold no contempt.
+Perhaps that's why they hunted the shoreline.

 <!--
 - Liffa's first bleed perigee